How to Effectively Market Your Ecommerce Business on Social Media Platforms

 2. Research what your competitors are doing

 How often are they posting, and what types of content are they posting?
-For example, maybe they’re posting not only images, but interactive content, behind-the-scenes videos, digital courses and tutorials, or even podcast episodes.
+Images or video content?
+Maybe behind-the-scenes videos, user-generated content, digital courses and tutorials, or podcast episodes?

 Are followers interacting with their content?
 Use this information to your advantage when you create your social media strategy.